-2. Add Some Smoke
+6. Add Some Smoke for Mysterious Results

 Dry ice is a pretty good solution.
 If you manage to get some, that’s great!
 Also, there’s a variety of aerosols like ‘Smoke Spray in a Can‘.
 That might work too.
 I know a couple of photographers who use a hand steamer (usually used for clothes) for that purpose.

-3. Use Silhouettes to Tell Your Story
+5. Use Silhouettes to Tell Your Story

 Usually, I cut silhouettes for my stories myself.
 Dark thick paper, a layout knife, and patience are a great combo!

 If you’re not used to cutting tiny figures out of paper, just buy some pre-cut paper silhouettes in a local scrapbook store.
-They must have some suitable designs.
-Craft shops in my town are not particularly well-stocked.
-But even I can always find a Santa’s sled at Christmas.

-4. How to Get the Right Composition
+4. Experiment to Get the Right Composition

 Try to keep the scene simple, but add some details to create a mystical atmosphere.
-A minimalist approach is well and good, but a lonely jar would look a bit boring even with a zombie inside.
+A minimalist approach is good, but a lonely jar would look a bit boring even with a zombie inside.

-Add some scattered leaves here and there, draw runes on craft paper and use it as a scroll, pour some coloured liquid in a small bottle and call it a potion.
+Add some scattered leaves here and there, draw runes on craft paper and use it like a scroll, pour some coloured liquid in a small bottle and call it a potion.
 Make the viewer stay with your image a bit longer.